Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Unique musou

 Shuten Doji's musou is preceded by a short animation which makes him grow gigantic.
 Likewise, he shrinks back to his normal size after his musou is over.
-Quite uniquely, these animations are not influenced by weapon speed modifiers.
+These animations are not influenced by weapon speed modifiers - the game might not consider them to be attack animations in the first place.

 Growing gigantic doesn't influence Shuten Doji's Speed or collision size.
 However, it does make the horizontal movement of many of his animations scale up, giving him more general velocity and reach during attacks.
 This boost also influences the first few frames of his running cycle, allowing him to move around slightly faster when gigantic.

-This would be a rather unique way to boost a character's attack-based movement past what is normally allowed by Agility 10, so it's a pity Shuten Doji's movelist doesn't have good, quick "dash" type attacks that would let him convert this into a speed movement tactic or similar.
-For example, he can gain truly impressive momentary speed if you have 360 Speed and do his air charge attack early from a running jump, but this attack has a lengthy cooldown and you lose most of your speed on staircases anyway, preventing this tactic from working as either speed movement or for sloped floor clipping.
+This would be a rather unique way to boost a character's attack-based movement beyond what is normally allowed by Agility, so it's a pity Shuten Doji's movelist doesn't have good, quick "dash" type attacks that would let him convert this into a speed movement tactic or similar.
+For example, he can gain truly impressive momentary speed if you have 360 Speed and do his air charge attack early from a running jump, but this attack has a lengthy cooldown and you lose most of your speed on staircases because of stairs speed rule anyway, preventing this tactic from working as either speed movement or for sloped floor clipping.

 Other observations regarding Shuten Doji's musou: